FrozenAssassine/TextControlBox-WinUI/README.md

 - `SyntaxHighlightings`: Static dictionary of syntax languages.
 - `GetSyntaxHighlightingFromID(SyntaxHighlightID languageId)`: Gets highlighting language.
 - `GetSyntaxHighlightingFromJson(string json)`: Loads highlighting from JSON.
+- `RewriteTabsSpaces(int spaces, bool useSpacesInsteadTabs)`: Changes the current indentation of the text to a new indentation.
+- `DetectTabsSpaces()`: Detects and returns the current indentation of the text as tuple
 </details>

 ## 🚀 Events